slamora/brackets-wiki/Brackets-Community-Testing.md

 ## Testing Instructions

 Community will have a week for testing.
+Brackets Team will post to Brackets-Dev Forum with links to builds, testing dates, and other details.

 Basic testing instructions are:
 - [Client Smoke Tests](https://github.com/adobe/brackets/wiki/Brackets-Smoke-Tests)